malcolmlett/malcolmlett.github.io/Executive-Control-in-a-proto-AGI.md

 ## Pure Intrinsic Motivation

 What if the solution is to get rid of external training altogether and use pure intrinsic motivation.
-The main intrinsic motivation drivers would be a combination of something like:
+The main intrinsic motivation drivers would be a combination of something like mutual information (DIAYN), prediction error, curiosity, desire.
-- Mutual information (DIAYN)
-- Prediction
-- Curiosity
-- Desire

 How can that lead to an agent that actually tries to interact with others?
 Mutual information might again be useful there, as it will attempt to find novel interactions that elicit different states.
 That will still lead to it finding many different ways of interacting with us, many of which will annoy us but it won't make a distinction.
 Prediction won't help alleviate that because it will learn to accurately predict our annoyance.
 So 'Desire' will be necessary: that it wants us to achieve an outcome, but if we are annoyed we won't cooperate and thus it will fail to meet its goal.